mmact19/challenge/README.md

 }
 ```

-For Task2 Temporal Localization with validation set,the format example is:
+For [Leaderboard For Task2 Temporal Localziation](https://competitions.codalab.org/competitions/31385), the submission format example is:
 ```
 {
   "results": {